rock72427/JavaScript-Notes/notes.md

 ### Null

-- Null is an empty value or internenal absence of object value.
+- Null is an empty value or internal absence of object value.

 #### Example